lokeshmeesala/clickbait_detection/README.md

 - It includes a DataHandler class for preparing data loaders.
 - custom collate functions for DataLoader.
 - functions for training, evaluating, metric calculation and loading YAML configuration files and tokenizers.

+### Setup Instructions

+1. Install the required dependencies: pip install -r requirements.txt
+2. Prepare your dataset and update the file paths in params.yaml accordingly.
+3. Run the training script:
+   python run.py